capGoblin/SecretHacks/README.md

 ## Investor Pitch

-In many grant and hackathon systems, voting often favors projects with visible support, leading to skewed results.
-This popularity bias results in high-quality projects receiving less funding from matching pools.
-SecretHacks addresses this issue by encrypting votes, ensuring that funding reflects the true value of projects without being swayed by social trends or biases.
-The product fits within the growing need for transparency and fairness in decentralized funding mechanisms, positioning SecretHacks as a vital tool in the evolving landscape of blockchain-based grants and community projects.

-## How it was built

-SecretHacks is a decentralized quadratic funding platform built using smart contracts on the Secret Network and a Next.js frontend.
-The platform allows users to create and participate in hackathons, submit projects, and vote for their favorite projects using a quadratic funding mechanism.
+In many grant and hackathon systems, participants often vote based on **popularity bias** or follow the **bandwagon effect**, where projects with more visible support gain disproportionate attention.
+This results in skewed voting patterns and unfair competition.
+High-quality projects that not attract mass attention end up receiving **less funding from the matching pool** during Quadratic Voting/Funding, which unfairly limits their growth and potential impact.

+By encrypting these votes, SecretHacks creates a private, unbiased, and fair voting environment, ensuring that funding distribution is based on project merit rather than popularity.

 ### Smart Contracts